SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 The first valok were great machines made to dig, smelt, and build.
 Legends say these giant walkers could build entire cities in a matter of days, and could even construct other valok.
 As the steel dwarves learned the deep secrets of prismacore, they made machines who could speak and think more freely.

-While two classes of valok-servok and multivok-have been discovered, ancient steel dwarf carvings hint that a highly advanced third class was created just before their makers disappeared.
+While two classes of valok—servok and multivok—have been discovered, ancient steel dwarf carvings hint that a highly advanced third class was created just before their makers disappeared.

 ### Ancient and Deep